 Mandated communities are responsible for ensuring that commercial, institutional and municipal establishments recycle aluminum cans, corrugated cardboard, office paper and leaf waste, at minimum.
 Many businesses in nonmandated communities also recycle, but do not always report their efforts for inclusion in the statewide recycling rate.
 Private haulers account for nearly 100 percent of collection from commercial, institutional and municipal establishments.

+Each year the county reports municipal recycling data to the Pennsylvania Department of Environmental Protection for use in compiling statewide analysis of recycling and its benefits.
 Annual Recycling Reports are due on or before February 1st of each year, covering the period January 1 to December 31 of the preceding year.

 Annual Recycling Report Form (with Instructions) for Municipalities